TirendazAcademy/TirendazAcademy/README.md

 ### Hi There 👋

 I'm an AI research engineer, PhD, YouTuber, Blogger and founder.
-I love researching AI, developing AI apps, and creating content on generative AI, machine learning, and deep learning, making these areas understandable for everyone.
+I love researching AI, developing AI apps, and creating content on generative AI, computer vision, LLMs, agents, and tools making these areas understandable for everyone.
 I'm a top writer in AI on Medium and a Kaggle expert.
 Don't forget to follow us on our social media accounts below 👇

 ### 🔗 Let's Connect!